Basic Financial Terms You Should Know

 As someone who is changing my financial path drastically, I have come across a significant amount of basic financial terms that I think everyone should know.

 I used to have a job working as a Legal Assistant to a Social Security Disability Attorney.
 The pay wasn’t high, but he would occasionally slip us some extra money when we were leaving for a vacation or at the holidays.
 One time he gave myself and another co worker an “extra paycheck” and told us to go to the bank and tell them we wanted to open up a ROTH IRA.
-The attorney I worked for is well off, lives in one of most expensive neighborhoods back in the Midwest where I grew up, and I’m sure taught his children terms such as ROTH IRA, but damn, I wish he would have told me what I was doing.
+The attorney I worked for is well off and I’m sure taught his children terms such as ROTH IRA, but damn, I wish he would have told me what I was doing.

 I did as I was told and walked into the bank literally never even hearing of the word ROTH IRA, and advised the banker I’d like to open one.
-I remember the banker asking me questions of what I wanted to invest it in, but that was all foreign language.
-I told him something along the lines of “I have no idea what this is, but my boss told me to open one.”
-He did as instructed but because I had no financial literacy, I eventually took the money out, penalty included, to aide in putting down a large down payment for my car.
+I remember the banker asking me questions of what I wanted to invest it in.
+He might as well have been speaking a foreign language.
+Something along the lines of “I have no idea what this is, but my boss told me to open one” came out of my mouth!
+He did as instructed but because I had no financial literacy, I eventually took the money out, penalty included.
+This money helped in putting down a large down payment for my car.
 If only I knew to keep that in there…and watch it compound.

 Disclaimer: I am not an accountant, a CPA, a fiduciary, or licensed in anyway to provide professional financial advice.
 I am simply documenting the knowledge I have gained through podcasts, books, and blogs about personal finance.
 Seek professional advice for your specific situation.

 Some Terms I Wish I Would Have Known Include: